 - Regulation (EU) 2017/2401, amending the regulations dealing with prudential requirements for credit institutions and investment firms, essentially amending the capital requirements regulations; and

 The new regulations comprise a significant number of criteria to be complied with by those seeking to have their transactions accepted as STS, and applies to originators, sponsors, original lenders and securitisation special purpose entities.
 There are detailed requirements dealing with both asset-backed commercial paper (ABCP) programmes and transactions, and non-ABCP (i.e., term asset-backed securities).
 The due diligence requirements are extensive, as are the new reporting requirements to ensure that the transparency conditions are met.
-A number of the key provisions provide for the supplement to the basic text of the regulations of regulatory technical standards or implementing technical standards to be submitted by ESMA or the EBA, such as those relating to notification, risk retention, homogeneity (in relation to underlying securitisation exposures).
-New bodies will also participate in the STS process – such as the Securitisation Repositories (to store all the information to be required to be supplied as part of the STS accreditation) and third party verification agencies – to assist parties with the substantial compliance process envisaged by the new regime.
-There is a great deal of detail still to be fully understood, and the current expectation is that the STS regime will apply from January 2019.
+A number of the key provisions provide for the supplement to the basic text of the regulations of regulatory technical standards or implementing technical standards to be submitted by the European Securities and Markets Authority or the European Banking Authority, such as those relating to notification, risk retention and homogeneity (in relation to underlying securitisation exposures).
+New bodies will also participate in the STS process, such as the Securitisation Repositories (to store all the information to be required to be supplied as part of the STS accreditation) and third-party verification agencies, to assist parties with the substantial compliance process envisaged by the new regime.
+Notwithstanding the fact that the STS regime has applied since January 2019, there is still a great deal of detail to be fully understood.
 Accordingly, a number of transactions are already being structured in anticipation of the new compliance.
-Since the UK is still a party to these arrangements, at least until 29 March 2019, many UK deals are also being structured to take account of these new rules, using the transitional arrangements set out in the regulations.
+Since the UK is still a party to these arrangements, at least until 31 October 2019, many UK deals are also being structured to take account of these new rules using the transitional arrangements set out in the regulations.
 How Brexit will affect these transactions is as yet uncertain.

 1 Anna Delgado, Thomas Picton, Paul Miller and Jonathan Walsh are partners and Tim Morris is a consultant at Ashurst LLP.
 The authors would like to thank Vicky Brown for her assistance in the preparation of the section on tax.

-3 Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms.
+4 Regulation (EU) No. 575/2013 of the European Parliament of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms.